-Ivan Pavlov (1849 - 1936) is the name most widely associated with psychological research in dogs, having elucidated conditioned reflexes using fistulated dogs measur their salivary response (thorough accounts of Pavlov’s work can be found elsewhere: e.g., Todes, 2000, 2001).
-Although Pavlov's name is widely associated with these procedures, it is his rival, Vladimir Bekhterev (1857 - 1927), whose methods were most frequently used in North American experiments on conditioned reflexes.
+Ivan Pavlov (18491936) is the name most widely associated with psychological research in dogs, having elucidated conditioned reflexes using fistulated dogs to measure their salivary responses (thorough accounts of Pavlov’s work can be found elsewhere: e.g., Todes, 2000, 2001).
+Although Pavlov's name is widely associated with these procedures, it is his rival, Vladimir Bekhterev (18571927), whose methods were most frequently used in North American experiments on conditioned reflexes.

 Bekhterev focused on motor rather than glandular reflexes.
 He applied shock to elicit paw flexion and changes in respiration.
 The reasons for the adoption of Bekhterev's methods over Pavlov's are multifaceted, including issues of historical timing and some pragmatic preferences for his experimental techniques.
-Watson, in his 1915 American Psychological Assoation Presidential Address, mentioned Pavlov's techniques but focused on and expressed his preference for Bekhterev (Ruiz, Sánchez, & De la Casa, 2003; Watson, 1916), as did others (Broen, 1961).
+Watson, in his 1915 American Psychological Association Presidential Address, mentioned Pavlov's techniques but focused on and expressed his preference for Bekhterev’s (Ruiz, Sánchez, & De la Casa, 2003; Watson, 1916), as did others (Brogden, 1961).

 Pavlov's work nonetheless grew in influence in the United States in the 1920s through lectures by G. V. Anrep, a student of Pavlov's (Liddell, 1958), and Anrep's publication of a complete translation of a set of Pavlov’s lectures (Pavlov, 1927).
 At the same time, the problem of gaining access to Bekhterev's Russian experimental papers, which were never translated into English, probably mitigated his continued influence.

 Together, Pavlov's and Bekhterev's laboratories provided a wealth of research into the conditioned reflex in dogs and gave the world a powerful new methodology for objectively studying behavior.
-The conditioned reflex was these laboratories’ primary research interest, not dog behavior per se; however, the utility of their techniques and their results formed the basis for much of the experimental work involving dogs in North America, including some of our first understandings of the remarkable sensory capacities of dogs (Razran & Warden, 1929).
+The conditioned reflex was these laboratories’ primary research interest, not dog behavior, per se; however, the utility of their techniques and their results formed the basis for much of the experimental work involving dogs in North America, including some of our first understandings of the remarkable sensory capacities of dogs (Razran & Warden, 1929).

-Pavlovians in America: W. Horsley Gantt and
+Pavlovians in America: W. Horsley Gantt and Students

 The entrée of Pavlov into America came through his students, in particular W. Horsley Gantt (18921980).
-(A second Pavlov student, Howard S. Liddell and his student, William T. James, discussed in belowtheir use of dogs as subjects started in the Pavlovian domain but ended up encompassing a variety of techniques).
+(A second Pavlov student, Howard S. Liddell and his student, William T. James, are discussed in the Combining Traditions section below).

 Gantt met Pavlov in 1922 and worked as a researcher in Pavlov's lab for nearly seven years before returning to Johns Hopkins University (Lynch, n.d.), where he founded the Pavlovian Laboratory in 1929.
 He later founded a second lab at the Veterans Administration Hospital in Perry Point, Maryland.
 In both labs, dogs were the primary experimental subjects.
-Though Gantt’s choice of dogs was likely a result of working with Pavlov rather than an interest in dogs per se, as his research developed Gantt focused on phenomena to social species, including humans.
-As Gantt noted, “The dog has also a special advantage 1) stemming from his long and intimate association with the human being, and 2) because of his very responsive and easily influenced cardio-respiratory system” (Gantt, Newton, Royer & Stephens, 1966, p.
+Though Gantt’s initial choice of dogs was likely a result of working with Pavlov rather than an interest in dogs per se, as his research developed, Gantt focused on phenomena in dogs that are potentially relevant to many social species, including humans.
+As Gantt noted, “The dog has also a special advantage 1) stemming from his long and intimate association with the human being, and 2) because of his very responsive and easily influenced cardio-respiratory system” (Gantt, Newton, Royer, & Stephens, 1966, p.
 156).